Table of Contents

 - Highly detailed, looking closer to the final design.

-- May include real text, specific fonts, or even some colors, but still focus on layout and function.
+- It may include real text, specific fonts, or some colors, but should still focus on layout and function.

 - Purpose: Finalizing the design before moving to mockups or coding.